myipsprd/Rebuilding-Stronger-IA-Deliverables/website-plan.md

 *   **Integration with Let's Talk**: The website should heavily leverage the Let's Talk system whenever possible to streamline communication and feedback from users with district and school staff.
 *   **Removal of External Requests**: All external requests and services such as Google Drive, Word Fence, Facebook feeds, and contact forms should be removed to improve security and eliminate the need for external authentication requests.
 *   **Redirection Service**: The website infrastructure should have a redirection service in place to allow for the creation of short links and tracking of links for each website.
+# Timeline Estimate for Website Redesign

+To successfully implement the website redesign plan between May 1, 2023, and June 30, 2023, a well-structured timeline is crucial.
+The timeline should outline key milestones and allocate sufficient time for each phase of the project.
+Here is a suggested timeline for the website redesign:

+## May 1-7, 2023: Project Kickoff

+* Assemble the project team

+* Conduct a project kickoff meeting to discuss objectives, roles, and responsibilities

+* Review the existing website and gather initial feedback

+## May 8-21, 2023: Planning and Content Development

+* Develop a sitemap and wireframes for the new website

+* Identify content to be updated, created, or removed

+* Assign content creation and editing tasks to team members

+## May 22-31, 2023: Design and Development

+* Create design mockups based on the wireframes and the approved visual layout

+* Obtain feedback and finalize the design

+* Begin website development using the finalized design

+## June 1-15, 2023: Content Integration and Testing

+* Populate the new website with content (text, images, videos, etc.)

+* Test the website on various devices and browsers for compatibility

+* Address any technical or content-related issues

+## June 16-23, 2023: User Acceptance Testing and Training

+* Conduct user acceptance testing with a group of stakeholders

+* Gather feedback and implement necessary changes

+* Train designated school staff on website management and updating

+## June 24-29, 2023: Final Review and Launch Preparation

+* Conduct a final review of the website to ensure all requirements are met

+* Prepare the website for launch (e.g., set up domain and hosting, create backups, etc.)

+## June 30, 2023: Website Launch

+* Make the new website live

+* Monitor the website for any issues and address them promptly

+* Announce the website launch through various communication channels

+By adhering to this timeline, the website redesign project should be completed successfully within the designated timeframe, ensuring a smooth transition and a user-friendly experience for all stakeholders.
 # Visual Layout
 ## School, Program and Model
 The website's visual layout has been meticulously designed to reflect the school's identity and provide a consistent user experience across all devices.
 A collaboration between our team and VOX has led to the creation of a homepage that embodies the school's spirit and showcases vital information in an organized manner.